ktpbu/ktpbu.github.io/README.md

 3. Make your changes and commit them: `git commit -m 'Add new feature'`
 4. Push to your branch: `git push origin feature/your-feature-name`
 5. Create a pull request, detailing the changes and their purpose.
+6. Someone will review your changes to make sure everything looks good, then merge them into the main branch.

 <!-- Please review our [Code of Conduct](CODE_OF_CONDUCT.md) and [Contributing Guidelines](CONTRIBUTING.md) before contributing. -->